Male Red-winged Blackbirds are Back!

 • Males arrive in late winter/early spring, before the females, to set up, and defend, their territories.

-• They like wetland areas but can be found in drier habitats with grass-like plants, including the front of the nature center.
+• They like wetland areas but can be found in drier habitats with grass-like plants, including around the nature center.

-• They weave intricate cup-shaped nest out of plant material.
+• During nesting season, they weave intricate cup-shaped nests out of plant material.

-• The nests are usually close to water or the ground but hidden in dense vegetation ,like a bush.
+• The nests are usually close to water or the ground but hidden in dense vegetation.

 • Males make it a point to be seen and heard!